 Giorgio Spedicato is an Associate Professor in Business Law.
-He teaches Intellectual Property Law and Digital Copyright and Related Rights at the University of Bologna, where he has also taught Competition Law.
+He teaches Intellectual Property Law, Digital Copyright and Related Rights and Digital Markets Law at the University of Bologna, where he has also taught Competition Law.

-He teaches (or has taught) at several postgraduate programs of
+He also teaches (or has taught) at several postgraduate programs of

 the University of Bologna (Joint International Doctoral Degree in

 “Law, Science and Technology”; PhD program in “Law and New

 Technologies”; LLM Program for “Corporate Lawyers”,) and the Alma

 Graduate School (LLM Program in “Management of Intellectual

 Property”) and other Universities (LLM Program in "Competition and Innovation Law" at LUISS University in Rome, Master Program in "Digital Humanities" of the Ca' Foscari University in Venice).